 Esko is a very small town located in the state of Minnesota.
 With a population of 2,082 people and just one neighborhood, Esko is the 307th largest community in Minnesota.

-Esko is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Esko is a decidedly white-collar town, with fully 86.22% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Esko is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Esko who work in teaching (21.89%), office and administrative support (13.49%), and community and social services (8.00%).
+There are especially a lot of people living in Esko who work in teaching (22.26%), office and administrative support (15.50%), and community and social services (8.22%).

-Esko is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Esko does not have a public transit system used by locals to get to and from work.

 The people who call Esko home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Esko residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Esko include German, Norwegian, Swedish, Finnish, and English.
+Important ancestries of people in Esko include German, Finnish, Swedish, Norwegian, and English.

 The most common language spoken in Esko is English.
 Other important languages spoken here include Polish and Italian.